nuxt-community/nuxt-generate-cluster/README.md

-                            (should be a JSON string or queryString) -q, --quiet           Decrease verbosity (repeat to decrease more) -v, --verbose         Increase verbosity (repeat to increase more) -w, --workers [NUM]   How many workers should be started (default: # cpus)
+                            (should be a JSON string or queryString) -q, --quiet           Decrease verbosity (repeat to decrease more) -v, --verbose         Increase verbosity (repeat to increase more) --fail-on-page-error  Immediately exit when a page throws an unhandled error -w, --workers [NUM]   How many workers should be started (default: # cpus)
     -wc [NUM],            How many routes should be sent to --worker-concurrency [NUM]    a worker per iteration
-    -f, --fail-on-error   Exit with code 1 if a page throws an unhandled error

 ```